 Cool-weather crops can be sown or set in the garden as soon as the soil is workable in early spring.
 If you pick up a ball of soil in your hand and the lump crumbles apart when you open your fist, the soil is workable–not too wet or too cold.
 If the lump is shiny or sticky, wait for the garden to dry out.

-Vegetable Crops for Sowing or Setting Out in the Garden in March
+Crops for sowing or setting out in the garden in March

 Brussels sprouts.
 Sow seeds for main crop Brussels sprouts and set out hardened-off plants.
 Sow seed ½ inch deep and 6 inches apart.
-Hardened off Brussels sprouts seedlings will be in garden centers this month.
-Set starts into planting beds turned and amended with aged compost.
+Hardened-off Brussels sprouts seedlings will be in garden centers this month.
+Set starts with planting beds turned and amended with aged compost.
 Brussels sprouts that have been over-wintered in cold frames can be set in the garden now.

 Parsnips.
-Sow parsnips this month, early in warmer regions, later in cold regions.
+Sow parsnips this month, early in warmer regions, and later in cold regions.
 Add aged manure or compost to the planting bed in advance of sowing and turn the bed.
-Broadcast a blend of 2 parts bone-meal and 1 part sulfate of potash at 3 ounces per square yards.
+Broadcast a blend of 2 parts bone meal and 1 part sulfate of potash at 3 ounces per square yard.
 Sow seed ½ inch deep and 15 inches apart, later thin seedling to 6 inches apart.
 Harvest will come next winter.

 Kohlrabi.
 Sow kohlrabi in warm regions.
 Sow seed ½ inch deep in rows 12 to 15 inches apart.
 Do not plant kohlrabi where clubroot disease has been a problem in the past.